nextstrain/nextclade/docs/user/migration-v3.md

 ## 9. CDS instead of genes

 Nextclade now uses "CDS" features from genome annotations instead of "gene" features.
 Certain fields in input and output files have been modified to reflect that.
+Certain CLI arguments have been renamed.

 #### Modified input files